-The final defense is an oral examination open to the public, during which the author of a thesis or dissertation demonstrates to his or her committee satisfactory command of all aspects of the work presented and other related subjects, if applicable.
-The defense is required for the dissertation and Masters plan A students.
+The final defense is an oral examination open to the public, during which the author of a thesis or dissertation demonstrates to their committee satisfactory command of all aspects of the work presented and other related subjects, if applicable.
+The final defense is required for the dissertation and Master’s plan A students.

 Scheduling & Announcement

-Defense announcement in the University Events Calendar is required for the dissertation.
+Dissertation – Final defense announcement in the University Events Calendar is required for the dissertation.
 The defense must be one hour or more in length.
 It may be scheduled between 8:00 am to 4:30 pm on any work day, during both instructional and non-instructional periods.
-Submit announcement to the Graduate Division Student Services no later than two weeks prior to defense.
+Submit the announcement to the Graduate Division Student Services no later than two weeks prior to defense.
 Announcement must specify title, date, time and place of the defense.
 It must be signed by the committee chair.

 Pre-Defense Manuscript Distribution